jstemerdink/Log4net-azure-tablestorage-appender/README.md

 </appender>
 ```

-You can customize the tablename the logger uses by setting the "AzureTableStorageAppender.TableName" setting in your AppSettings.
-If not set the logger will use the "log4Net" table.
+You can customize the tablename the logger uses by configuring the "AzureTableStorageAppender.TableName" setting in your AppSettings.
+If not set the logger will use the "Log4net" table.
 ```
 <appSettings>
   <add key="AzureTableStorageAppender.TableName" value="MyCustomTableName" />